 The doctor will decide where to insert the needle by looking at the X-rays and feeling your back.
 The doctor will put on sterile gloves and clean your back.
 A sterile towel will be draped over your back.
 Do not touch your back or the sterile towel.

 Next, you will receive a shot to numb the site where the puncture will be.
-This is much like the dentist giving you novocain before filling your teeth.
-The site will become numb in less than a minute.
+This is much like the dentist giving you novocaine before filling your teeth.
 Then the doctor will insert a needle between the bones at the chosen spot.
 You will feel pressure as the doctor inserts the needle.
 Let the doctor or nurse know if you feel any pain.
 Breathe deeply and slowly.

 After the Test

-You will need to lie flat in bed for up to 1 hour so you don’t get a headache.
-If you are an outpatient you will need to be watched in the Radiology Recovery Unit.
+You will need to lie flat in bed for up to 1 hour to reduce the chances of getting a headache.
+If you are an outpatient, you will be in the Radiology Recovery Unit for this time.
 You may lie on your side, back, or abdomen, but do not lift your head for long periods of time.

-You should drink plenty of fluid after the test and over the next 1 – 2 days.
+Drink plenty of fluid after the test and over the next 1 to 2 days.
 These fluids will help replace the CSF fluid that was taken for tests.
 Your nurse will check the puncture site for redness or swelling before you leave.

 Keep resting for the rest of the day.
-Plan to do quiet things like reading, watching TV, etc.
+Do quiet things like reading, watching TV, etc. No hard physical activity.

-The morning after the test, you may take a bath or shower and remove the band-aid.
+The morning after the test, you may take a shower and remove the band-aid.
 You may also resume your normal routine.
+No baths, swimming, or hot tubs for 3 days after the procedure.

-If you get a headache after starting activity, return to resting, lay flat and increase your intake of fluids with caffeine.
+If you get a headache after starting activity, return to resting.
+Lay flat and increase your intake of fluids with caffeine.
+Most headaches after lumbar puncture go away on their own after several days.

-You may take any over the counter pain killer (ibuprofen, Tylenol®, naproxen) you may have at home for any pain.
+You may take any over the counter pain killer (ibuprofen, Tylenol®, naproxen) for any pain.

 No heavy lifting, twisting, bending or strenuous exercise for one week to allow the puncture site to heal.